 Situated in Babar Mahal- on the way to Tribhuvan International Airport, the Gallery has an excellent space area for exhibitions.
 The gallery occasionally exhibitions of paintings and sculptures.
 Owned by a local non – governmental organization the gallery is noted for the display of works of selected artists of the country and abroad.

 Users who found this page were searching for:

 - pottery classes kathmandu

 - nepal art tourism board

 - art exhibition nepal

 - nepal tourism board museum Art and Gallery

-- nepal art class
+- art class in nepal

 - srijana contemporary art gallery

 - J Art Gallery nepal